Anthony-Nolan/Atlas/Atlas.MatchingAlgorithm.Test.Validation/ValidationTests/Features/ValidationREADME.md

 e.g.
 ```
 As a member of the search team
-I want to be able to run a 10/10 aligned registries search
+I want to be able to run a 10/10 search
-So that I can match donors in other registries
+So that I can match donors
 ```

 #### Scenarios